websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-applications/categorizing-a-configuration.md

 category-section.foobar=Foobar
 ```

-Redeploy the application to see the change.
+Redeploy the sample projject to see the change.

 ![The configuration UI is now in the custom category](./categorizing-a-configuration/images/01.png)